Ritz Brothers: Nightclubs and television

-The Ritzes were appearing at the New Orleans Roosevelt Hotel in December of 1965 when Al died of a sudden heart attack.
-Harry and Jimmy were devastated, as the trio had always been close.
-The two surviving brothers continued the act and appeared together in several films.
-The last appearances of the Ritz Brothers as a team (minus Al) were in the mid-1970s films Blazing Stewardesses and Won Ton Ton, the Dog Who Saved Hollywood, a spoof of the old Rin Tin Tin and Lassie movies.
-In Blazing Stewardesses the Ritzes replaced The Three Stooges, who dropped out when Moe Howard's declining health forced the trio to withdraw.
-(Contrary to many accounts, Moe was alive when Blazing Stewardesses filmed in March 1975, but was too ill to work, and died in May of that year; Blazing Stewardesses opened a month later, in June of 1975.)
+Harry and Jimmy appeared together in only two more films.
+The last appearances of the Ritz Brothers as a team (minus Al) were in the mid-1970s films Blazing Stewardesses and Won Ton Ton, the Dog Who Saved Hollywood, a spoof of the Hollywood career of Rin Tin Tin.
+In Blazing Stewardesses the Ritzes replaced The Three Stooges, who dropped out when Moe Howard's declining health forced the Stooges to withdraw.
+(Contrary to many accounts, Moe was alive when Blazing Stewardesses was filmed in March 1975 but was too ill to work, and died in May of that year; Blazing Stewardesses began production a month later, in June of 1975.)
 Harry and Jimmy made semi-regular appearances on the 1970 television revival of the comedy-themed game show, Can You Top This? and made a lively encore appearance on television, as guests on Dick Cavett's PBS talk show.

 In 1979, television producer Garry Marshall (Happy Days, Laverne & Shirley) prepared an American version of the British sitcom Are You Being Served?
 The British series was set in the venerable Grace Bros. department store, owned by the elderly Mr. Grace (Harold Bennett).
 The American adaptation, retitled Beane's of Boston, cast Harry Ritz as the owner, Mr. Beane.
 In the pilot, which did not sell, Tom Poston plays the role and Harry Ritz does not appear.

 Harry's final months were plagued by Alzheimer's disease; Jimmy Ritz died in 1985 shortly before Harry, but Harry's health was so delicate that he was never told of his brother's death.
 Harry died five months later.

 The brothers were entombed in Hollywood Cemetery, now called the Hollywood Forever Cemetery in Hollywood, California.
 They are entombed near each other in the Hall of David Mausoleum.